jgnolen/Security-Operations-Center-Home-Lab/README.md

 - Repeat step until the network is successfully defended.

-5. The most important step, complete a report as the defender for each simulated attack.
+5. Complete a report as the incident handler for each simulated attack.

 - ...